-For years, the industry has been buzzing about increasing patient engagement – how do you do it, why is it necessary, etc. Of course, it seems fairly self-evident that to improve something as personal as your own health you would need to be actively engaged in the process, yet it doesn’t seem that within certain populations engagement has improved in any measurable way.
-The medical industry recognizes the importance of patient engagement – and many physicians, health organizations and activist groups work towards the mission of enhancing it but do patients really understand it?
-Participation inherently requires understanding and ownership of the concept itself and, while many physicians and organizations are working towards this end, it can feel like the gap hasn’t closed by much.
+For years, the industry has been buzzing about increasing patient engagement.
+Questions like “How do you do it?” and “Why is it necessary?” have come up.
+Of course, it seems fairly self-evident that to improve something as personal as your own health you would need to be actively engaged in the process.
+Yet, it doesn’t seem that within certain populations engagement has improved in any measurable way.
+The medical industry recognizes the importance of patient engagement.
+Many physicians, health organizations and activist groups work towards the mission of enhancing it but do patients really understand it?
+Participation inherently requires understanding and ownership of the concept itself.
+While many physicians and organizations are working towards this end, it can feel like the gap hasn’t closed by much.

-To really increase patient engagement we need to help them obtain the “knowledge, skill, and confidence to manage one’s health and health care .”
-A report from the University of Oxford Department of Public Health mentions that this includes: reading, understanding and acting on health information (health literacy), working together with clinicians to select appropriate treatments or management options (shared decision making), and providing feedback on health care processes and outcomes (quality improvement).
-This can be very difficult for people who are accustomed to “letting their doctor handle it”.
+To really increase patient engagement, we need to help them obtain the “knowledge, skill, and confidence to manage one’s health and health care.”
+A report from the University of Oxford Department of Public Health mentions that this includes reading, understanding and acting on health information (health literacy).
+It also includes working together with clinicians to select appropriate treatments or management options (shared decision making) and providing feedback on health care processes and outcomes (quality improvement).
+This can be very difficult for people who are accustomed to “letting their doctor handle it.”

-Countless studies have shown the positive correlation between patient engagement and improved health outcomes as well as lower healthcare costs.
-Its no coincidence that the most challenging populations to engage are also the highest-risk, highest-cost populations.
+Countless studies have shown a positive correlation between patient engagement and improved health outcomes as well as lower healthcare costs.
+It’s no coincidence that the most challenging populations to engage are also the highest-risk, highest-cost populations.

 Access to resources

 Patient health and engagement are also influenced at the community health level.
 For example, transportation and access to pharmacies and exercise facilities play a part in patient health.
 Sometimes patients face barriers to accessing medical care and interventions are needed.
 Care management programs can help in this way by connecting the patient to resources in their local community.

 Continuity of care